Ledger grabs $7 million for its cryptocurrency hardware wallets

 Ledger makes hardware wallets for multiple currencies.
 These tiny devices have a secure element.
 You might not even realize it, but your smartphone also has a secure element to handle fingerprint readers or NFC payments, such as Apple Pay or Android Pay.

-Ledger runs some tasks directly on the secure element, making it much more secured than running an app on your phone or your computer.
+Ledger runs some tasks directly on the secure element, making it much more secure than running an app on your phone or your computer.
 This way, you can easily protect your bitcoins without a lot of security knowledge.
 Nobody can access the private keys on the device.
 And the device constantly checks the integrity of the firmware.

 The company also makes sure that nobody can compromise the device during the manufacturing process.
 “When we manufacture the devices, all chips receive a Ledger certificate,” co-founder and CEO Eric Larchevêque told me.
 “When the device boots up, the computer sends a security challenge and the device answers.”